techthehood/notes/boilerplate/boilerplate cdn protection.md

-//this is the code i was using to check for internet connections
+//this is the code i was using to check for internet connections (php)

 	/****** This code checks for an internet connection  *******/
 	$connected = @fsockopen("www.google.com",80);